Members

 Walidah Justice

 Walidah Justice was appointed to the Board of Education in May 2021.
 She served as President of the Board during the 2024-2025 school year.
-She is currently the Chair of the Policy Committee, and a member of the Education and Student Activities/Services Committee.
+She is currently the Chair of the Communications Committee, and a member of the Education and Student Activities/Services Committee.

 Ms. Justice and her family moved to Summit in 2018.
 Ms. Justice currently works as the Chief Community Life and Wellbeing Officer at Kent Place School in Summit, New Jersey.
 She has worked in K-16 education for over 20 years.
 Prior to Kent Place, Walidah Justice worked at Episcopal Academy, in Newtown Square, PA where she served four years as the Director of Diversity and Inclusion and two years as the Associate Director of Admission and Multicultural Outreach.